CLASS ACTION LAWSUIT AGAINST NH TO

 The services included in the Agreement are proven, cost-effective measures that lead to recovery and the ability of people with serious mental illness to live successful and fulfilling lives in the community.
 The central components of the services include:

 Assertive Community Treatment - a multi-disciplinary team of professionals that are available around the clock and provide a wide range of flexible services, including case management, medication management, psychiatric services, assistance with employment and housing, substance abuse services, crisis services and other services and supports to allow individuals to live independently in the community.
 ACT teams are mobile, providing services in individuals’ homes and in other community settings.
+See the SAMHSA brochure.

 Supported Housing - integrated, scattered-site, permanent housing, coupled with on-going mental health and tenancy support services provided by ACT, case management, and/or a housing specialist.
+See the SAMHSA brochure.

 Supported Employment – helps individuals with disabilities find and maintain competitive employment at integrated job sites in the community, reducing the risk of institutionalization, and enabling individuals to support themselves and their families.
+See the SAMHSA brochure.

 Mobile Crisis Teams – are able to respond to individuals in their homes and communities 24/7 and include access to new crisis apartments, where individuals experiencing a mental health crisis can stay for up to seven days, as an alternative to hospitalization.